keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 I wanted to bring these into focus to understand how I could reduce my anxiety and improve my day-to-day happiness.

-The local stressors I ended up focusing on were my relationship with *my career* and *money*.
+The local stressors I focused on were my relationship with *my career* and *money*.

 ## The freelancing grind

 After returning to [freelancing in 2019](/goodbye-asana-hello-freelancing/), I had clients as far as the eye can see.
 This was thanks to the extensive network of friends and colleagues I met during my first decade working.

-Among these were folks from Asana, as well as previous clients and collaborators I'd worked with over the years.
+{% include type/tip.html content: 'Doing great work for great people pays off.' %}

 **I accepted client after client, juggling multiple projects at once.
 On average, I launched a client project every 36 days!**